caplena/caplena-python/README.md

 To learn more about the REST API that constitutes the basis for this project, take a look at our [REST API docs](https://developers.caplena.com/).

-To view the Python API docs and refernces, head over to our [SDK documentation](https://developers.caplena.com/sdk/python/).
+To view the Python API docs and references, head over to our [SDK documentation](https://developers.caplena.com/sdk/python/).

 ## Installation